 Barrier Structure.
-The original Barrier Structure in Buckley was built by PSE in 1911 to create a pool enabling water to be diverted from the White River to fill Lake Tapps.
+The original Barrier Structure in Buckley was built by PSE in 1911 to create a pool enabling water to be diverted from the White River to fill the Lake Tapps Reservoir.
 It also provided flow to a fish trap-and-haul facility that was owned and operated by the US Army Corps of Engineers (USACE) to transport fish around the USACE's Mud Mountain Dam (located about six miles upstream).

-In 2018, Cascade conveyed the Barrier Structure to the USACE to construct, own and operate a new barrier and trap-and-haul facility - the Mud Mountain Dam Fish Passage Project.
-Phase 1 of the project was construction of the barrier dam on the left side of the river; Phase 2 was construction on the right side of the river; and Phase 3 will improve how water is diverted from the White River to Lake Tapps.
-Phase 2 was completed in 2021 and Phase 3 is expected to start in 2024.
+In 2018, Cascade conveyed the Barrier Structure to the USACE to construct, own, and operate a new barrier and trap-and-haul facility - the Mud Mountain Dam Fish Passage Project.
+Phase 1 of the project was construction of the barrier dam on the left side of the river; Phase 2 was construction on the right side of the river; and Phase 3 will improve how water is diverted from the White River to the Lake Tapps Reservoir.
+Phase 2 was completed in 2021, and Phase 3 started in 2024.